 - Hardwicke’s Gender Equality Pledge

 Hardwicke is dedicated to the promotion and advancement of women in the workplace, and specifically at the Bar.
 Hardwicke’s members and staff belong to numerous women’s gender equality groups and industry fora to promote and support gender equality, particularly in areas of the profession historically dominated by men.

 - Black Solicitors’ Network and UK Diversity Legal Table

 Hardwicke is proud to have been top ranked as Black Solicitors’ Network ‘Chambers of the Year’ in 2011, 2012 and 2016.

 The Bar Standards Board Code of Conduct states that a summary of the Diversity Data submitted by the Members of the Workforce be published on chambers’ website by 31 December 2012 and thereafter every three years.
 The summary for our 2016 data, in accordance with these rules, can be found here (Hardwicke Diversity Data 2016) and below.

 Any questions relating to our equality and diversity regulations, please contact our EDI Committee here: EDI@hardwicke.co.uk

 Hardwicke is keen to promote mental health support and wellbeing in the workplace, and has an internal scheme – the Employee Assistance Programme – to help support these objectives.

-Hardwicke was awarded a Certificate of Recognition from the Bar Council to recognise our efforts to promote wellbeing.
+Hardwicke has been awarded a Certificate of Recognition from the Bar Council to recognise our efforts to promote wellbeing.